ShyBot-SFM/BooruDownloader/README.md

 ## How to use BooruDowloader
 BooruDownloader needs:
 - The BooruDownloader.jar file.
 - The BooruQueries.txt file.
-BooruDownloader package includes a sample BooruQueries.txt file.
-This file is also created if it does not exist.
+The BooruDownloader realease files include a sample BooruQueries.txt file.
+A BooruQueries.txt file is created if it does not exist when the program is executed.

+Please, use the command line to run the program.
+You can execute it using the "java -jar ./BooruDownloader.jar" command.
+If you don't, the program will still run correctly, but you won't be able to see what downloads failed once the program reaches the end of its execution.

 ### BooruQueries.txt file format
 #### "#" character